giordano-lucas/dex-cyclic-arbitrage/index.md

 ### Linear autoencoder

 As a first sanity check, we trained a single layer linear autoencoder.
-We should observe a similar peroformance as `PCA` and, as expected, it is indeed the case.
+We should observe a similar peroformance as `PCA` for this model.

 ### Multilayer autoencoder

 Let's go deep !
 In this section, the number of layers is inscreased (XXX).

 The following plot displays the performance of this model.

 ### Convolutional autoencoder